-\customparagraph{Analysis of captioning capability.} \cref{tab:transfer_gt} shows captioning results given GT time segments, enabling the evaluation of pure captioning ability.
-Similarly to \cref{tab:transfer}, models based on view-invariant pre-training (VI-PT + FT and our full method) have higher captioning performance.
-Since the given time segments will not overlap, the generated captions have fewer duplicate sentences, as shown in \cref{fig:caption}.
+\customparagraph{Analysis of captioning capability} \cref{tab:transfer_gt} shows captioning results given GT time segments without the need for the segment prediction, enabling evaluation of pure captioning ability.
+Similarly to \cref{tab:transfer}, models based on view-invariant pre-training (VI-PT + FT and full method) exhibit higher captioning performance.
+Since the given time segments will not overlap, the generated captions have fewer duplicate sentences (see \cref{fig:caption}).

-\customparagraph{Qualitative results.} \cref{fig:caption} shows qualitative results of our ablation models with generated captions and predicted time segments.
-Regarding time segmentation, while PT+FT and PT + VI-FT generate overlapped segments and overlook some segments, VI-PT + FT and our full method correct these localization errors.
+\customparagraph{Qualitative results} \cref{fig:caption} shows qualitative results of our ablation models with generated captions and predicted time segments.
+For time segmentation, while PT+FT and PT + VI-FT generate overlapped segments and overlook some segments, VI-PT + FT and our full method correct these localization errors.
 In generated captions, we observe several failure patterns: appearing unrelated ingredients and duplicate captions.
-The captions of PT+FT and PT + VI-FT include the unrelated ingredients (\eg, ``tofu'', ``pork'', and ``udon noodles'') with and without GT proposals.
+The captions of PT+FT and PT + VI-FT include the unrelated ingredients (\eg, ``tofu'', ``pork'', and ``udon noodles'').
 We also find repeated sentences (triangles) in the models without the view-invariant fine-tuning (\ie, PT+FT and VI-PT + FT).
 These observations suggest that the view-invariant pre-training reduces the mixing of unrelated ingredients, and the later view-invariant fine-tuning helps produce fewer repeated sentences.

-\customparagraph{Visualization of feature distribution.} To see the transition of the view distribution, we visualize feature distribution for the view classes in \cref{fig:view_dist}.
-This confirms that our adaptation method aligns the \exo{} and \egolike{} views on the source data first (after VI-PT) and then aligns all three views (after VI-PT + VI-FT).
-Interestingly, our method enables aligning visually similar domains: the \egolike{} (green) view indicating attention to objects and the \ego{} view (red).
+\customparagraph{Visualization of feature distribution} To see the transition of the view distribution, we visualize feature distribution for the view classes in \cref{fig:view_dist}. \eccvadd{ The visualization is a way to inspect how well the domain gap is mitigated in the feature space~\cite{chen:iccv19,kim:iccv21,munro:cvpr20,ganin:icml15}, which indicates that the proximity between the points of different domains represents the model's response to the gap. } This confirms that our adaptation method aligns \exo{} and \egolike{} views on the source data first (after VI-PT) and then aligns all three views (after VI-PT + VI-FT).
+Interestingly, our method enables aligning visually similar domains with large overlaps between \egolike{} (green) and \ego{} (red) views.